sameerdewan/react-ws-kit/README.md

 - View all active sockets with refCounts, statuses, and queue lengths
 - Use per-socket controls to kill or clear queues

-## Library: react-websocket-kit
+## Library: react-ws-kit

-See `packages/react-websocket-kit/README.md` for detailed API documentation.
+See `packages/react-ws-kit/README.md` for detailed API documentation.

 ## License